Lichtsteiner's rapid rise from the provinces to the limelight

 The emphasis on the "long-term project"

 Stephan Lichtsteiner is being compared to big names, at least indirectly.
 And although the sporting management speaks of a "long-term project", Lichtsteiner knows that he will only be able to conceal his lack of experience in the success-driven environment on the Rhine with good results.
-Unlike his predecessor Magnin, he has a trusted figure on the staff in Pascal Bader to support him.
+Unlike his predecessor Magnin, he will have the support of a trusted member of staff in Pascal Bader.

 Lichtsteiner, who will complete the final exams and stages for his UEFA Pro license in the summer, says: "I have always measured myself by titles.
 That's why I have no problem dealing with pressure.
 Otherwise you don't sign for FC Basel."
 It shows the self-confidence with which Lichtsteiner is entering the professional business as a coach.
 And yet the start is steep, and a lot is at stake from the very first second.